TL;DR

 Bottom line

-The “best for Japanese traders” answer in 2026 is not settled:
+The “best for Japanese traders” answer in 2026 isn’t settled — it depends on what you weight most.

 Both are legitimate review subjects on this site.
-Final decision is yours.
+The final call is yours.